MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-playbook.md

 More customers can get their issues resolved by the bot instead of waiting for a human agent in chat or phone, which results in a better customer experience and higher CSAT scores.
 While this help reduce wait time, live agents can also focus on more complex, higher-value tasks.
 Cost savings: one of the key ways to determine the ROI of the bot is by using the deflection rates.
 The human agent call support typically costs around $ 5-10 in the contact center industry.
 However, a bot session that resolves a customer request costs around 50 cents.
 Higher deflection rates lead to higher cost savings.

-## Understanding the key components of PVA analytics to improve deflection
+## Understanding the key components of Power Virtual Agents analytics to improve deflection

-A basic understanding of available PVA analytics is required to be able to determine what deflection means for your organization.
+A basic understanding of available Power Virtual Agents analytics is required to be able to determine what deflection means for your organization.
 The following table describes the key metrics from Power Virtual Agents:

 |Description                     |Details                           |
 |--------------------------------|----------------------------------|